aristocratious/docusaurus-mvp/docs/services/services-overview.md

 ### Technology + Human Development

-**Why both matter**: AI implementation without human development often fails to realize its potential, while organizational change without technology support can't keep pace with current realities.
+**Why both matter**: True transformation requires more than just new tools or new org charts.
+AI implementation without human development often fails to realize its potential, creating efficient but soulless systems.
+Conversely, organizational change without technology support can't keep pace with current realities and may lack the tools to be effective.

 **Our solution**: Combine AI strategy and implementation with the organizational development and individual growth work that makes technology transformation sustainable.